ChangelogBook a demoSign up

 Set up the systems that power reliable, performant syncs between your warehouse and marketing tools.

 Use Change Data Capture (CDC) to detect and sync only changed records.
-This enables features like Identity Resolution, warehouse sync logs, and audience holdouts.
+Recommended for all supported sources.
+Required for Journeys, Sampling, Warehouse Sync Logs, Identity Resolution, and other advanced features.

 2. Warehouse Sync Logs